Helmet care is an oft-overlooked aspect of motorcycle life, but it need not be. This job takes next to no time and brings big benefits.

 Just be careful not to heat up the plastics or foam by using sweeping passes and not prolonged, direct heat.

 Don’t be tempted to put these in the washing machine- the temperature and violent movement will likely cause damage.

 Next up, the visor.
 This is arguably the most important part of the process because- you know- you need to see, so it pays to give a little extra care and attention to these next steps.
 With that in mind, submerge the visor in some fresh soapy water.

-Now use the microfiber cloth and polishing rag together to gently clean the visor’s inner and outer surfaces.
+Now use the microfiber cloth and polishing rag together to clean the visor’s inner and outer surfaces gently.

 If there are any stubborn marks on stuck-on grime, don’t be tempted to use any other cloth or sponge with an abrasive surface- stick to your microfiber cloth and use a fingernail through it to remove the offending dirt.

 With that done, pat the visor dry.
 Then switch to your polishing cloth and, well, polish.